As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Why is Wine in Clear Bottles

 Wine is usually in clear bottles for the sole purpose of marketing the wine.
 As mentioned above, consumers expect to see the color of the wine in the bottle.
-Winemakers whose primary focus is to protect their wine against UV can strike a happy medium and bottle their wine in a green or amber-colored glass.
+Winemakers whose primary focus is to protect their wine against UV can strike a happy medium and bottle their wine in green or amber-colored glass.

 Read below for more details on green glass.